 If a rack is not available, stick a toothpick into each piece of fruit and place other end of toothpick into hole of inverted wire strainer.
 Sprinkle with sugar after drying, or roll in sugar when partly dried.

-These apricots are delicious, and their preparation is extremely simple using this Christmas gift recipe.
+These apricots are delicious, and their preparation is extremely simple using this old fashioned Christmas gift recipe.
 They can be presented in crinkled paper cups of red, yellow, blue, white, brown, and pink design.
 All placed in a copper bowl which gleams in the light of a Christmas candle.

 Beat 2 cups molasses and 1 cup softened butter in a bowl until well blended.
 Add 1 cup sour milk.
 Next stir in 1/4 cup hot water in which 1 level dessertspoon soda has been dissolved.